Welcome to Thornton Dale C E Primary School

 At Thornton Dale CE Primary School we aim to promote healthy, independent and responsible members of society.
-We encourage all our pupils to play a positive role in contributing to school life and the wider community through responsibilities, school councils, subject ambassadors, fundraising events, supporting nominated charities and involvement in community activities.
-Our pupils are given opportunities in PSHE & C, lessons and assemblies to develop confidence, self-motivation and an understanding of their rights and responsibilities within our diverse society.
+We encourage all our pupils to play a positive role in contributing to school life and the wider community through responsibilities such as learning ambassadors, fundraising events, supporting nominated charities and involvement in school and community activities.
+Our pupils are given opportunities in PSHE, lessons and assemblies to develop confidence, self-motivation and an understanding of their rights and responsibilities within our diverse society.

-We teach PSHE & C in a variety of ways: as a discrete subject, through PSHE lessons, via assemblies and through other subjects such as RE, History, Geography, Literacy, Maths and Science, as well as through educational visits, community work and activities.
+We teach PSHE in a variety of ways: as a discrete subject, through PSHE lessons/circle time, via assemblies and through other subjects such as RE, History, Geography, English, Maths and Science, as well as through educational visits, visitors, community work and activities.

-Children attend our nursery class (Donaldson Class) from two years old and transfer to our Reception/Y1 Class (Earhart) when they become school age.
+Children attend our nursery class (Donaldson Class) from two years old and transfer to our Reception Class (Earhart) when they become school age.
 Prior to starting nursery the staff will usually arrange a home visit in order to get to know your child and their interests.
-Children (and their parents) from other settings are encouraged to take part in transitional activities by Early Years staff.
+Children (and their parents) from other settings are encouraged by Early Years Staff to take part in transitional activities to help settle them in to the nursery.